ampln/escuelaverano2024/speakers.md

 <div id="Tutorials" class="tabcontent">
  <section id="main-bio">
 			<!-- h2: Tier-2 Headline (Not as important as the h1 header, but more than one allowed). -->
-			<h3>Dr. Sudipta Kar</h3>
+			<h3>Sudipta Kar</h3>
       <h4>Senior Applied Scientist at Amazon AGI</h4>
       <br />
 			<!-- Headshot image -->
 			<img width="225" id="bio-image" src="{{'/assets/images/speakers/speaker_sudipta.jpeg'| relative_url }}" align="left" alt="speaker_sudipta" hspace="10" />
-     Sudipta Kar is a Senior Applied Scientist at Amazon AGI.
+     <a href="https://sudiptakar.info/">Sudipta Kar</a> is a Senior Applied Scientist at Amazon AGI.
 He received his Ph.D. in Computer Science from the University of Houston in 2020 under the supervision of Thamar Solorio.
 His doctoral research focused on creative text analysis.
 Currently, he works on developing intelligent systems to enable seamless proactivity in smart voice assistants such as Alexa.
 His research interests include computational systems for low-resource languages, language models, and information extraction.
 He has co-organized multiple natural language processing workshops and shared tasks, including BLP, CALCS, MultiCoNER, and SentiMix.
 Additionally, in 2023 he led the first NLP hackathon held in Bangladesh.
 		</section>
 		<section id="additional-info">
       <h4>Tutorial title: The Power of Rewards - Reinforcing Language Models with Reinforcement Learning </h4>